JohnyzHub/Docker/pgadmin-pgresql/README.md

 4. Login with email id and password specified for this service, in the yaml file.

+5. Get the IP address of the postgres container by opening powershell and supply the below command

+       > docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <postgres-containerid>

-5. Connect to postgresql db server:
+6. Connect to postgresql db server:

        from lhs right click servers-> create -> server -> postgres-> connect general tab: name - postgres
-	   connection tab: host name/address - [ip of the docker-machine ie. 192.168.99.100] port-5432
+	   connection tab: host name/address - [postgres container ip from the previous step] port-5432
 			maintenance database - postgres
 			user name - postgres
 			pwd  - postgres

-6. Open query tool and execute the below commands to query sample db table.
+7. Open query tool and execute the below commands to query sample db table.

 	   CREATE TABLE EMPLOYEE
 	    (